 - Laptop computer with Internet capabilities.

 - Health Insurance card or some other proof of health insurance.
+(See nursing student handbook for more information regarding health insurance)

 Students who choose the PN Option are eligible to take the NCLEX- PN Licensure Exam.
 Students who complete the Associate of Science Degree in Nursing are eligible to take the NCLEX-RN Licensure Exam.